MakeMoneyOnly/Meqenet/CONTRIBUTING.md

 - `credit` - Credit scoring and risk assessment
 - `premium` - Meqenet Plus subscription features

+### Backend Code Structure (DDD-Lite)

+All backend microservices **MUST** adopt a simplified Domain-Driven Design (DDD-lite) structure.
+This organizes code by its technical and business purpose, improving maintainability and separation of concerns.

+- **`domain`**: Contains the core business logic, entities, and services.
+This layer is pure and has no knowledge of the infrastructure.
+- **`application`**: Orchestrates use cases by interacting with the domain layer.
+- **`infrastructure`**: Contains adapters for external systems like databases (Prisma), message queues, and third-party APIs.
+- **`presentation`**: The entry point to the service, containing controllers (for REST/gRPC) and DTOs.
+This is the only layer that interacts with the network.

 ## 🔒 Security Requirements

 ### Zero Trust Security Model